Purposeful Aging–Still Growing and Giving

 • “Purpose is that deepest dimension within us—our central core.
 It is the quality we choose to shape our lives around.
 Purpose is already within us waiting to be discovered.” -Richard Leider

 • “Man’s main concern is not to gain pleasure or to avoid pain, but rather to see a meaning in his life….
 One should not search for an abstract meaning of life.
-Everyone has his own specific vocation or mission in life to carry out a concrete assignment which demands fulfillment.” -Victor Frankl
+Everyone has his own specific vocation or mission in life to carry out a concrete assignment which demands fulfillment.” -Viktor Frankl, psychologist, author, and Holocaust survivor

 • “Purpose is adaptive, in an evolutionary sense.
 It helps both individuals and the species to survive.” -Jeremy Adam Smith, Greater Good Science Center